 As expected, accuracies decrease with increasing attack strength $\epsilon$.
-Toggling PyTorch’s non-deterministic functions has little impact on average accuracy (D and ND columns).
+Toggling PyTorch’s non-deterministic functions on or off has little impact on average accuracy (D and ND columns); not all PyTorch functions have a deterministic version \cite{shanmugavelu2024impactsfloatingpointnonassociativityreproducibility}.
 However, adversarial accuracy varies significantly at certain epsilon values, indicating that \gls{APFPR} induces additional misclassifications beyond input perturbations.
-Notably, large errors occur even at $\epsilon=0$, showing that non-perturbed inputs are vulnerable to \gls{APFPR}. \gls{EWA} reliably misclassifies such inputs, with targeted and PGD attacks being the most affected—leading to adversarial accuracy drops of up to 4.6\% (Targeted Attack, $\epsilon=1e-2$).
+Notably, large errors occur even at $\epsilon=0$, showing that non-perturbed inputs are vulnerable to \gls{APFPR}. \gls{EWA} reliably misclassifies such inputs, with targeted and PGD attacks being the most affected, leading to adversarial accuracy drops of up to 4.6\% (Targeted Attack, $\epsilon=0.01$).
 Random attacks are minimally impacted.
-The EWA attack works $\geq$ 75\% of the time, which is at least a three order magnitude increase in run-to-run misclassification consistency.
-EWA achieves convergence in under 80 iterations during the optimization step.
-Tightening the constraint $\geq$ 85\% makes the \gls{EWA} ineffective and relaxing it $\leq$ 20\% makes it always effective, producing accuracy values closer to the \gls{LP} approach.
-The \gls{LP} method provides strong worst-case bounds and should be integrated into existing robustness verification tools.
-A workload as simple and common as a matrix multiplication in the \gls{EWA} is sufficient to induce misclassifications in GNNs and simpler linear classifiers as in Sec.~\ref{sec:ewa}.
-As before, an erratic trend between optimal matrix size and inputs was found.
-We leave an in depth analysis to future work, requiring the development of novel GPU scheduler probing tools.
+The \gls{EWA} attack works $\geq$ 75\% of the time, which is at least a three-order-of-magnitude increase in run-to-run misclassification consistency. \gls{EWA} achieves convergence in less than 80 iterations during the optimization step.
+Tightening the constraint $\geq$ 85\% makes \gls{EWA} ineffective and relaxing it $\leq$ 20\% makes it always effective, producing accuracy values closer to the \gls{LP} approach.
+The \gls{LP} method provides strong worst-case bounds and should be integrated into existing robustness verification tools as a workload as simple and common as a matrix multiplication in \gls{EWA} is sufficient to induce misclassifications in GNNs and simpler linear classifiers as in Sec.~\ref{sec:ewa}.
+As before, an erratic trend was found between optimal matrix size and inputs.
+We leave an in-depth analysis to future work, requiring the development of novel GPU scheduler probing tools.